There are opportunities to perform every term at Roundhay Music’s students’ concerts (see below)

 LATEST NEWS re Flute lessons during Covid-19

-Andrew is currently giving individual flute lessons via video link instead of face-to-face lessons.
+Andrew is currently giving individual flute lessons via video link.
 All his current students are having successful lessons using the Zoom platform, which is easy to set up on a tablet or smartphone.
 This digital method has proven to be a real benefit in enabling the learning process to continue in these difficult times.
 Andrew will be happy to answer any questions you may have about lessons in this format, including helping you optimise your settings for the best audio experience.

 Telephone 0113 269 7754 between 8.30am and 3.30pm weekdays